havanabud/NLP/README.md

 --infer: Calculates the edit distances for an unkown, translated language pair specified by `--source` and `--target`.
 The edit distances are used to calculate four parameters, which are compared against the parameters for a known set of translated languages.
 The inferred probability for each language is written to a file specified by `--output`.

 --groups: Comma separated integers by which the edit distances will be grouped and counted.
-For example, if you specify the numbers `5, 10, 15, 25, 100`, then all edit distances of five or less will be counted in group `5`, all edit distances of 10 or less will be counted in group `10`, and so on.
+For example, if you specify the numbers `5,10,15,25,100`, then all edit distances of five or less will be counted in group `5`, all edit distances of 10 or less will be counted in group `10`, and so on.
+NOTE: no spaces between the comma separated integers!

 --plot: Plots the edit distances calculated for the source and target languages.
 A link to the charts on plot.ly should be automatically generated.
 Please ignore the `UserWarnings` posted by the plot.ly API.